Skip to the main content.

 2. Contact your work to do.
 You’ll likely have incomplete jobs or jobs not started on time.
 Check where these people are at.
 What are their new timeframe expectations and are they comfortable with you commencing work again?
 Can they afford to finish it?
 Be wary of issuing credit right now, especially if you don’t know them well.

-3. Contact as many of your customers as you can and book future work now.
+3. Contact as many of your customers as you can and book in future work now.
 Knowing what work you are coming back to is a fundamental component of your financial plan.

 4. Set yourself up to be able to communicate via video conferencing.
 It’s possible to quote remotely and communicate with customers via video call.
 Get the customer to walk you around their home or the job site.
 There are a load of options out there, be it Zoom or Whatsapp or even Facebook messenger.
 Get the customer to walk you around their house and show you what you need to see.

-5. Get used to discussing price upfront.
+5. Get used to discussing price up front.
 Whether it’s over video or on-site, get really comfortable with talking money with your customers.
 You need to be able to deliver a quote quickly and professionally to win work and provide a great customer experience.
-Quote on the spot, get an agreement on price and take a deposit upfront.
+Quote on the spot, get an agreement on price and take a deposit up front.

-It might not be easy, but now’s the time to put reaction aside and start acting with the intention to take control of your business.
-You've got this!
+It might not be easy, but now’s the time to put reaction aside and start acting with intention to take control of your business.
+You’ve got this!

 3 min read